jodiedunlop/talks/restful-apis/PITCHME.md

 ---

-## RESTful architecture

-An API that implements RESTFul principals does the following:

-- Uses HTTP methods: OPTIONS, GET, PUT, POST, and DELETE etc.
-- Provides a base URL for resources eg. https://api.mydomain.com/v1/books
-- Provides a  content/media type: Eg. application/json, atom
+## REST vs SOAP

+SOAP used to be the defacto standard for web API's.

+- XML is verbose, and requires more bandwidth
+- REST can implement many data formats
+- SOAP tooling had obscure bugs in many platforms
+- SOAP performs operations, REST is resource/data driven
+- SOAP can't be cached, REST can

 ---

-## REST standard

-The REST standard stipulates the following architectural constraints:

-- Statelessness
-- Cacheability
-- Layered system
-- Uniform interface
+### Good REST API

+Good RESTful API's are:

-	- resource identification
+- Well documented
+- Using the HTTP verbs with a data-orientated approach
-	- resource representation
+- Using nouns not verbs for resource locations
-	- self-describing (eg. content types)
-	- hyperlinks

-Many RESTful API's adhere to some of these constraints.
+- Express their results via HTTP status codes
+- Use JSON for requests/response payloads

 ---

-## Your own standard

-he _rest_ is up to you:

- How you should format your data.
- How you represent your entities.
- How you structure your URI's.
- What information you should include within a resource.
- Which cache headers you use.
- How meta information is represented.
- How fields are formatted.

-ote:
-hat does it mean to be restful, or implement REST architecure.

-t's a standard suggested by Roy Fielding in year 2000.

-t dictates that the HTTP protocol verbs are used for requests, plus the following architectural constraints

-he REST definition requires four constraints:

-tatelessness:

- All of the information necessary to service the request is contained within the client request and the server response.
-It does not allow any stored server state to be maintained between requests.
-This makes scaling much simpler.

-acheability:

- Responses should define themselves as cacheable or not cacheable to improve scalability and performance

-ayered system:

- Intermediate services can be used to help handle the request Load balancers, proxy services, security layers

-niform interface:

- Resources can be identified eg. by a URI
- The data within a resource representation is enough for the client to manipulate the data The resource can provide a self-description such as sending `Content-Type` headers so the client knows how to parse the format
- Clients can discover related actions or resources by embedding links HATEOAS style
+### Good REST API

+Good RESTful API's also:

+- Provide permanent id's that do not change
+- Include links to other resources
+- Easy to consume by frontend devs, customers, mobile apps
+- Provides informative errors
+- Implement a versioning scheme

 ---

-### General
+### Good REST API

-- Build your API for your consumers; frontend devs, customers, mobile apps
+Good RESTful API's are:

-- Server should do the heavy listing
+- Let the server do the heavy-lifting
-- Use SSL always - simplifies authentication and ensures data is not eavesdropped.
-    - Don't allow non-SSL, don't redirect non-ssl
-- Version your API major (eg. URL) and minor (eg. HEADERS)
-- JSON only responses
+- Implement rate limiting
+- Are terminated via SSL

 Note:

-JSON only responses:
+^ Well documented using Swagger OpenAPI, API blueprint or some other standard

+^ Use SSL always - simplifies authentication and ensures data is not eavesdropped.
+That means not allowing non-SSL, don't redirect non-ssl

-XML is verbose, larger payloads, not as similar to how data is modelled on the server side.
+^ Use JSON () unless there is a great reason not to - XML is verbose, larger payloads, doesn't always map nicely to your data, not as intuitive

+^ Version your API major (eg. URL) and minor (eg. HEADERS)

+^ Server should do the heavy listing

+---

 ### Nice things

 - Sparse field sets
+- Embedded resources
-- Links
+- Links beyond pagination
 - Rate limiting

 ---